Henry C. Rogers

 Henry C. Rogers (April 19, 1914 – April 28, 1995) was an American publicist in the entertainment industry.
 He worked with notable actors and singers, such as Rita Hayworth, Joan Crawford, Frank Sinatra, Shirley MacLaine, Dean Martin, Audrey Hepburn, Paul Newman, Steve McQueen, Paul McCartney, and many others.
 Rogers wrote four books, titled Walking the Tightrope: the private confessions of a public relations man, Rogers' Rules for Success, The One-Hat Solution: Rogers' Strategy for Creative Middle Management, and Rogers' Rules for Businesswomen: How to Start a Career and Move Up the Ladder.

 Personal life

 Early life

 Henry Rogers was born in Irvington, N.J., where his father operated a dry goods store.
-He is of Jewish heritage.
+He was of Jewish heritage.
 He attended the Wharton School of Finance and Commerce at the University of Pennsylvania, but when his father's store began to fail during the Depression, he had to drop out of school two and a half years into his program.
 It was January 1934 that he left Penn and enrolled in classes at New York University School of Commerce.
 Rogers worked 5 days a week at the store, and took classes in the evening.
 The summer of 1934 his family went bankrupt.
 On October 1, 1934, they left for Los Angeles, California to join his older sister who had moved with her lawyer husband two years before.